Python count word frequency dictionary – Python Program to Count the Frequency of Words Appearing in a String Using a Dictionary

 Approach:

-• Give the Time as user input using the float(input()) and store it in another variable.
+• Give the tuple as static input and store it in another variable.

 • The Exit of the program.